StefanoGenettiUniTN/decentralised-certificate-management/README.md

     ├── src
     │   ├── css
     │   ├── js
-    │   │   ├── app.js               # Contains all the code that makes the Dapp woork
+    │   │   ├── app.js               # Contains all the code that makes the Dapp work
     │   └── index.html               # Initial html template
     └── ...
 ```